bimfyi/simple-coder/README.md

 # Simple Coder

-Simple Coder is a small, terminal-based coding assistant that demonstrates how AI “agents” can reason about and edit code locally.
-It streams responses, logs tool usage, and operates strictly relative to your current working directory.

-It is intentionally minimal and intended for learning via a super basic example of how combining a prompt with a set of tools can be used to enable more "agentic" behavior — not production use.
+Simple Coder is a terminal-based coding assistant that is intentionally minimal and unoptimized as its purpose is to serve as an extremely basic example of how equipping a model that's good at tool calling with a decent-ish prompt & a set of tools can enable "agentic" behavior.

 ## What It Does